lucidsoftware/lucid-programming-competition-2024/problems/DanceCompetition/description.md

 * Dancer names are alphanumeric with no whitespace
 * Dancer names will be unique
 * Moves are alphanumeric with no whitespace
+* Each dance routine will not exceed 1000 moves

 # Output